janpstrunn/pass/README.md

 It's a CLI tool that tries to make the process of managing passwords a breeze while keeping yourself secure with good security standards.

+To understand the encryption logic behind the `age` backend, see [Encryption Logic](https://github.com/janpstrunn/pass/wiki/Encryption-Logic).

 ## Features

 - List all files in a tree format using `tree` or `eza`